quil-lang/qvm/README.md

   #C(0.0d0 0.0d0) #C(0.0d0 0.0d0))
 ```

-which shows, as is expected, that `H 0` has put qubit-0 (the first two
+which shows, as expected, that `H 0` has put qubit-0 (the first two
 complex numbers above) into an equal superposition of states `|0>` and
 `|1>`.